JesseZhuang/CSAPP/csapp/02.information/notes.md

 Integer encoding can be unsigned or two's-complement.
 Some operations can overflow.
 On 32 bit system, `200 * 300 * 400 * 500` yields `−884,901,888`.
 Integer computer arithmetic satisfies many of the familiar properties of true integer arithmetic.
 For example, multiplication is associative and commutative.

 Floating-point encodings are a base-two version of scientific notation for representing real numbers.
-The product of a set of positive numbers will always be positive, although over- flow will yield the special value +∞.
+The product of a set of positive numbers will always be positive, although overflow will yield the special value +∞.
 Floating-point arithmetic is not associative, due to the finite precision of the representation.
 For example, the C expression (3.14+1e20)-1e20 will evaluate to 0.0 on most machines, while 3.14+(1e20- 1e20) will evaluate to 3.14.

 Integer representations can encode a comparatively small range of values, but do so precisely, while floating-point representations can encode a wide range of values, but only approximately.